tidalcycles/tidalcycles.github.io/community.md

 See the [credits](credits.html) page.

+## News + announcements

+The main source of news and updates is <a href="http://blog.tidalcycles.org">our blog</a>, which we are slowly integrating with this very website.

 ## TidalCycles q&a, forum and chat

 For live discussion and chat, and probably the quickest route to a solution, there's an active `#tidal` channel (and also e.g. a `#tidal-innards` channel for those interested in meddling with tidal's internals and `#tidal-doc` for things interested in helping document tidal) on the [TOPLAP slack](http://toplap.org/toplap-on-slack/).
 You can also chat with people using other live coding environments there on the `#general` and other channels.

-For in-depth discussion about TidalCycles, the official forum is at [lurk.org/groups/tidal](http://lurk.org/groups/tidal/), which is accessible both as a web forum and over email.
+For in-depth discussion and support around TidalCycles, the official forum is on [we.lurk.org](http://we.lurk.org/postorius/lists/tidal.we.lurk.org/), which is accessible both as a web forum (via the archives link) and over email.

 There is also the [Ask TidalCycles](http://ask.tidalcycles.org/) q&a website.
 Due to persistent spam, it is now readonly, but there is still much useful information there.

 ## Social network things

+Intended for announcements rather than support.

 * Twitter: [@tidalcycles](https://twitter.com/tidalcycles)
 * Facebook: [/tidalcycles](https://www.facebook.com/tidalcycles/)